 Create feature templates in ArcMap

 If your hosted feature layer originates from a map document, you can use ArcMap to define a feature template.
-This process is described in the ArcMap help Editing section under Using feature templates.
+This process is described in the ArcGIS for Desktop help Editing section under Using feature templates.
 The feature templates persist when you publish the feature layer to Portal for ArcGIS and allow editing.
 In the map viewer and other clients, editors will be able to work with the feature templates that you originally defined with ArcMap.